Rugby football: Forms

 Following the 1895 split in rugby football, the two forms rugby league and rugby union differed in administration only.
-Soon, however, the desire among the northern clubs to make the rules simpler and more attractive to paying spectators meant that the rules of rugby league were modified e.g. reducing teams from 15 to 13 players, removing the line-out and replacing the ruck with the play-the-ball, resulting in two distinct sports.
+Soon the desire among the northern clubs to make the rules simpler and more attractive to paying spectators meant that the rules of rugby league were modified, including reducing teams from 15 to 13 players, removing the line-out and replacing the ruck with the play-the-ball, resulting in two distinct sports.

-The form of rugby played at the Olympic Games is known as rugby sevens, based broadly on a rugby union format, and organised by World Rugby.
-In this form of the game, each team has seven players on the field at one time playing seven-minute halves.
+The form of rugby played at the Olympic Games is rugby sevens, based on rugby union, and organised by World Rugby.
+Each team has seven players on the field at one time, playing seven-minute halves.
 The rules and pitch size are the same as rugby union.
-Rugby nines represents a similar innovation in the league code.
+Rugby league sevens and nines are similar short forms of rugby league.

+Global expansion and professional era

+Rugby football, in both its union and league forms, has expanded significantly beyond its origins in the United Kingdom and is now played worldwide.
+Rugby union has experienced substantial global growth through international competitions such as the Rugby World Cup, while rugby league has developed strong regional followings in countries including Australia, England, and Papua New Guinea.

+The professionalisation of rugby union in 1995 marked a major turning point in the sport's development, leading to increased investment, global broadcasting, and the expansion of professional leagues across Europe and the Southern Hemisphere.